psf/requests/docs/user/advanced.rst

 By default, when you make a request, the body of the response is downloaded immediately.
-You can override this behaviour and defer downloading the response body until you access the :class:`Response.content <requests.Response.content>` attribute with the ``stream`` parameter::
+You can override this behaviour and defer downloading the response body until you access the :attr:`Response.content <requests.Response.content>` attribute with the ``stream`` parameter::

     tarball_url = 'https://github.com/kennethreitz/requests/tarball/master'